What if... in front of others, you could actually enjoy singing, and move people?

 'During my performances in the past, nerves would take over, and I could not deliver the aria from a place of confidence and know-how.
 But in a recent performance, thanks to Linors course Make singing click and classes, I sang like a resurrected being!
 The exact tricks from her course, elaborated in private Skype lessons, and her support as a teacher, made the performance stellar - internally and for the audience as well.'

-Singing on stage is a different beast altogether.
+Singing on stage is a different beast altogether: your body and mind behave differently.
 You won't improve the most by simply doing it a ton of times.
-Instead, if you know a set of tools and exercises, you can get better at those, which will leverage your stage performance.
+Instead, if you have a set of tools and exercises, you will get better at those.
+This will leverage your stage performance.
 It's knowing what to practice.
+It's just a system you should follow.

 (and VAT where applicable)